darwinanddavis/DataPortfolio/30daymapchallenge.md

 <br>

 What's the [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge)?
-It's an annual mapping challenge for the month of November where anyone can partake by posting a creation in the spatial world.
 Here's the official tag taken from the website.

 > A daily mapping/cartography/data visualization challenge aimed at the spatial community

 The rules are pretty simple: create a map or spatial-related output using any means, as long as it's your own work and that you credit data sources.
-As I mostly use `R`, this is my bread and butter for this challenge.

-This year I'm challenging myself by using a new tool, software, design, or data source for each entry.
-I just have to learn something new each time, rather than recycle familiar tools.
-Creating 30 new maps in 30 days is tough, so I think half of this is a decent target.
+Here were my self-inflicted challenges this year.

+* Learn something new for every project—new data, new mapping element, new map projection, etc
+* Make data-driven maps when possible (time permitting)
+* Use diverse data sources and types and choose widely, i.e. search data, wrangle data, map data
+* Do at least half (15 days)

 ![](https://raw.githubusercontent.com/tjukanovt/30DayMapChallenge/master/images/map_challenge_themes_2020.jpg)